kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-1.md

 This is a description for the mandatory assignment 1 in KEA Kompetence System Security F2023

-To be handed in at latest May 30, 2023 by email to xhek@kea.dk or hlk@zencurity.com
+To be handed in at latest Juni 13, 2023 by email to xhek@kea.dk or hlk@zencurity.com

 Note: this will be the 2nd mandatory assignment.